SchoolOfCode/bc13_final-project_front-end-room_10_the_recruitables/README.md

  ## **_Features_** 📱

  - Personalised profile based on your child's age.
+ - Separate login credential for teachers, allowing you to see pupils' progress.
- - Cirriculum-spanning maths activities for year groups 1, 2, 3 and 4.
+ - Maths activities spanning the national cirriculum for KS1 and KS2 (years 1, 2, 3 and 4).
- - Customisable avatar to keep your kid engaged and incentivised.
+ - Customisable avatars; keeping children engaged and incentivised.
- - Fun game feel- sound effects and animation.
+ - Sound effects and animation.

 ---